DETROIT ENGINE FAILURE.

 Within three weeks, it was back refitted to its plinth in the pumphouse; where it was flow tested for over an hour!

-That was many, many years ago, the whole job carried out for a cost of £9,700 + Vat.
+That was many, many years ago, the whole job carried out for less than 10K + Vat.